Muon pairs from In+In collision at SPS energy: Results

-Before discussing the $m_T$ spectra it is important to mention here that initially there was no collective flow ($v(\tau_i,r)=0$), the entire energy of the system was thermal.
-With the progress of time some part of the thermal energy get converted to the collective (flow) energy for a system undergoing hydrodynamic expansion.
-The measured $m_T$ spectra of muon pairs therefore, contains contributions from both thermal as well as collective degrees of freedom {\it i.e.} the inverse slope parameter, $T_{\mathrm {eff}}$ can be written as $T_{\mathrm {eff}}= T+Mv_r^2$ as mentioned earlier.
+Before discussing the $m_T$ spectra it is important to mention here that initially there was no transverse collective flow ($v(\tau_i,r)=0$), the entire energy of the system was thermal.
+With the progress of time some part of the thermal energy gets converted to the collective (flow) energy for a system undergoing hydrodynamic expansion.
+The measured $m_T$ spectra of muon pairs therefore, contains contributions from both thermal as well as collective degrees of freedom {\it i.e.} the inverse slope parameter, $T_{\mathrm {eff}}$ can be written as $T_{\mathrm {eff}}= T_{\mathrm {th}} + Mv_r^2$ as mentioned earlier.
 Therefore, it is important to know the domains of $M$ where the thermal contributions from early (quark matter) and late (hadronic) phases dominate corresponding to small and large radial flow respectively.

-In Fig.1, the invariant mass distribution of dileptons has been shown for a temperature $T=0.2$ GeV.
-It is clear that the quark matter dominates over the hadronic matter contributions in the mass windows below the $\rho$-peak and above the $\phi$ - peak.
-It is expected that the slope parameters extracted from the transverse mass distribution of lepton pairs for mass region below the $\rho$ and above the $\phi$-peaks should be similar to quark matter phase.
-Therefore, slopes at these $M$ region will correspond to the early time when the radial follow is small.
-On the other hand the contributions in the region of $\rho$ mass is overwhelmingly from the hadronic phase and hence the slope at this region correspond to the late time containing larger radial flow.

-First we discuss results for scenario (i) - here we have assumed that a thermalized state of quarks and gluons is formed after the collisions which reverts to hadronic phase through a very weak first order phase transition.
-The value of $\Gamma$ in eq.~\ref{eos} is taken as 25 MeV.
-The values of initial temperature $T_i=200$ MeV, thermalization time $\tau_i=1$ fm and the transition temperature $T_c=175$ MeV have been assumed.
-We take the freeze-out temperature $T_f=135$ MeV which can reproduce the slope of the $\phi$ spectra measured by NA60 collaboration for In+In collisions~\cite{floris}.
-With these inputs transverse mass spectra of dileptons have been evaluated for different invariant mass windows.
+We discuss results for scenario (i) first - here we have assumed that a thermalized state of quarks and gluons is formed after the collisions which reverts to hadronic phase through a weak first order phase transition.
+The value of $\Gamma$ in Eq.~\ref{eos} is taken as 20 MeV.
+The values of initial energy density, $\epsilon_i=5.5$ GeV/$fm^3$, thermalization time $\tau_i=0.6$ fm and the transition temperature $T_c=175$ MeV have been assumed.
+We take the freeze-out temperature $T_f=130$ MeV which can reproduce the slope of the $\phi$ spectra measured by NA60 collaboration for In+In collisions~\cite{floris}.
+With these inputs transverse and invariant mass spectra of dileptons have been evaluated.